 I was meeting with my own Governor of the State of Texas, and she was talking about the fact that we need to see the guidelines so we know what to do in this complicated area.
-We want to be in not going to be facing changes in those regulations?
+We want to be in compliance.
+We want to try to work it out.